 Storage Cut away greens and taproots, as these will pull away moisture.
 Store in the fridge crisper up to two weeks.

 Carrots grow best in the cool temperatures of spring and fall.
 Spring carrots are especially sought-after for their sweetness.
 The tapered vegetables can do almost anything: dips, cakes, soups, salads, and even hot dogs.
+Check out our roundup of carrot recipes for all of the above.

 Selection There should be no signs of wrinkling or molding.
 Check any greens attached.
 They should look perky.
 Limp, wilted greens have already started tapping the carrot for moisture.